Buddy Wayne: Professional wrestling career

 Finley was trained by Buddy Rose and Ole Olson in Portland, Oregon.
 He began his wrestling career in 1985 with NWA All-Star Wrestling based in Vancouver, Canada.
 At one point in the 1980s, he wrestled around the Canadian Maritimes in Grand Prix Wrestling for promoter Emile Duprée using the ring name Wayne Gillis.
 He also worked under the names the Atomic Kid in the U.S. and Canada and King Cobra while wrestling in Mexico, among others.
 He spent most of his career in the Pacific Northwest, with stints in smaller promotions such as Championship Wrestling USA where he held the championship.
-From the 1990s through 2003, he worked a number of enhancement matches in the World Wrestling Federation and World Championship Wrestling against wrestlers such as Ted DiBiase, Bam Bam Bigelow, Edge, Scott Hall, Ricky Steamboat, Diamond Dallas Page, and Shawn Michaels.
+From the 1990s through 2003, he worked a number of enhancement matches in the World Wrestling Federation (WWF, now WWE) and World Championship Wrestling (WCW) against wrestlers such as Ted DiBiase, Bam Bam Bigelow, Edge, Scott Hall, Ricky Steamboat, Diamond Dallas Page, and Shawn Michaels.
 He had matches featured on WWE Velocity and WWE Heat, including defeats against Tajiri, Mark Jindrak, and Garrison Cade.

 Wayne had a history of heart problems and underwent two open-heart surgeries.
 He returned to the ring in 2013 and often performed alongside his trainees on the independent circuit.
 Because of this, he never officially retired from in-ring performing.
 He became a staple in Pacific Northwest Wrestling and one of the most well-known wrestlers in the region.